Kyagara/fred/README.md

 - The name was the first thing a friend said after I asked for a project name.
 - The mod icon is my friend's doggo :), no idea of what to actually use.
 - This mod was originally developed for a private modpack.
-- I don't plan on making a Forge version.
-- New features might be available only on newer versions.

-> Most features are configurable.
+> Most features are toggleable.

 ## Features